datacarpentry/shell-economics/_episodes/03-working-with-files.md

 ### Copying Files

 When working with computational data, it's important to keep a safe copy of that data that can't be accidentally overwritten or deleted.
-For this lesson, our raw data is our FASTQ files.
+For this lesson, our raw data is our CSV files.
 We don't want to accidentally change the original files, so we'll make a copy of them and change the file permissions so that we can read from, but not write to, the files.

 First, let's make a copy of one of our FASTQ files using the `cp` command.

-Navigate to the `shell_data/untrimmed_fastq` directory and enter:
+Navigate to the `data/raw/worldbank` directory and enter:

 ~~~
-$ cp SRR098026.fastq SRR098026-copy.fastq
+$ cp WDIData.csv WDIData-copy.csv
 $ ls -F
 ~~~
 {: .bash}

 ~~~
-SRR097977.fastq  SRR098026-copy.fastq  SRR098026.fastq
+WDICountry-Series.csv*	WDIData-copy.csv*	WDIFootNote.csv*	WDISeries.csv*
+WDICountry.csv*		WDIData.csv*		WDISeries-Time.csv*
 ~~~
 {: .output}

-We now have two copies of the `SRR098026.fastq` file, one of them named `SRR098026-copy.fastq`.
+We now have two copies of the `WDIData.csv` file, one of them named `WDIData-copy.csv`.
 We'll move this file to a new directory called `backup` where we'll store our backup data files.

 ### Creating Directories